 - Warrior Poet: Literally, as he composed a lok'vadnod to honor Taretha Foxton, who was murdered by Lord Blackmoore because she helped him escape Durnholde Keep.

 - What Happened to the Mouse?: Warlords of Draenor sets up several plotlines with Thrall, including confronting Garrosh, meeting his parents, dealing with a weaker connection to the elements than what he's used to, and dealing with his big brother figure Grom being the expansion's villain.
 After Garrosh's death, however, Thrall vanishes completely from the narrative and hasn't even been mentioned since, with the latter two plot hooks left hanging.

-Sarufang: "You and I?
+Saurfang: "You and I?
 We don't get to hide."

-- However, Legion seems to have picked up the "dealing with a weaker connection to the elements than what he's used to" plotline, except that he now has no connections to the elements due to the reason mentioned in Brought Down to Normal.
+- However, Legion seems to have picked up the "dealing with a weaker connection to the elements than what he's used to" plotline, except that he now has no connections to the elements due to the reason mentioned in Brought Down to Badass.

 - The most recent reveal in Battle for Azeroth is that Thrall has been in hiding, though he's coming back.

 - What the Hell, Hero?: He is on the receiving end of this question from Saurfang, calling him out for abandoning the Horde despite knowing about Sylvanas's war crimes.